 Estimation uncertainty arises any time GHG emissions are quantified.
-Therefore, all emissions or removal estimates are associated with estimation
+Therefore, all emissions or removal estimates are associated with estimation uncertainty.

-7- 10 The Public Sector Protocol is a joint LMI-WRI product. uncertainty.
 Estimation uncertainty can be further classified into two types: model uncertainty and parameter uncertainty.

 Model uncertainty refers to the uncertainty associated with the mathematical equations (i.e., models) used to characterize the relationships between various parameters and emission processes.
 For example, model uncertainty may arise either due to the use of an incorrect mathematical model or inappropriate input into the model.
 As with scientific uncertainty, estimating model uncertainty is likely to be beyond most organization's inventory efforts; however, some public organizations may wish to utilize their unique scientific and engineering expertise to evaluate the uncertainty in their emission estimation models.